MBB232/openshot-qt/doc/AboutDoc/Documentation_About.rst

 where you can make changes before submitting them as a Pull Request.

 Editing on the web is perfectly workable.
-The only downside being that there is no real way to preview your changes.
+Rest files are automatically recognized by Github, to view the plain text version click on **raw** or the **edit** button.
+A workflow test is included in the repo, and will be included in the fork.
+However, you will need to activate this under **Actions**
+Once activated, it will automatically run after every commit.
+It will also generate the HTML version of the documentation as a so-called *artifact*, and can be downloaded as ZIP package under the workflow event in the *Action* page.

 With a local clone you can use a previewing editor or (if you have the necessary Sphinx tools installed) generate updated HTML docs and view them in a web browser.

 Sphinx
 ------
-`Spinx <https://en.wikipedia.org/wiki/Sphinx_(documentation_generator)>`_ was created to simply generate documentation from Python sourcecode.
+`Spinx <https://www.sphinx-doc.org/en/master/>`_ was created to simply generate documentation from Python sourcecode.
 It is written in Python, and also used in other environments.
 It is licensed under the BSD license.
 It can also export files for translation.